ReactiveX/RxSwift/Documentation/Examples.md

 // Now let's increase the value of `a`
 // a = 4 is in RxSwift
-a.next(4)                                   // prints: 6 is positive
+a.value = 4                                   // prints: 6 is positive
 // Sum of latest values is now `4 + 2`, `6` is >= 0, map operator
 // produces "6 is positive" and that result is "assigned" to `c`.
 // Since the value of `c` changed, `{ print($0) }` will get called,